zezl7/esd-2024-kubernetes/workshop/2_Interact_with_Cluster/README.md

     ```
     minikube dashboard
     ```
     Once you are on the dashboard, navigate to Cluster -> Nodes in the sidebar.
-There you will see the `one-node` created by `minikube`.
+There you will see your **one and only node**. ✨

 Congrats!
 You have passed the talking stage with your local K8s cluster.
 Now, let the fun begin. 👽